Loading…

 For default addresses, slot indexing, and preset short names, see Output Group Effects in the OSC guide.

-enabledto a controller button for effect punches during live performance.
+enabled to a controller button for effect punches during live performance.